Maraboue/PixelCowboys/README.md

-# Welcome to the world of Pixel Cowboys 🤠
+# Welcome to the World of Pixel Cowboys 🤠

 Find us on social media: